What’s Happening at IC&RC? Find out Here!

 Reciprocity INTO Illinois

 Addiction Professionals certified by an IC & RC member board who relocate to Illinois may transfer their credential to ICB using the reciprocity process.
 No additional requirements will have to be met by the certified professional using this process, other than joining the Illinois board.
 To begin the reciprocity process, certified addictions professionals must contact their current credentialing board and request a reciprocity application.
-Upon completion of the reciprocity application by both the certified addiction professional and the current credentialing board and upon receipt of this information by ICB and after the reciprocal applicant has joined ICB, ICB will issue the certified addiction professional the equivalent credential offered by ICB.
+Upon completion of the reciprocity application by both the certified addiction professional and the current credentialing board and upon receipt of this information by ICB, ICB will issue the certified addiction professional the equivalent credential.
 The issued certificate will expire the same date as the reciprocal credential would have, and after expiration, the member will have to be renew with ICB at current fees and practices.
-In Illinois, you are required to document 40 ICB approved continuing education hours every two years as well as recertification fees.
+In Illinois, you are required to document 40, ICB approved, continuing education hours every two years as well as recertification fees.
 Please know that there is a $100 fee that IC&RC charges to transfer each credential.

 Reciprocity OUT of Illinois